-5. Log in to the Developer Edition org in which your namespace is registered using the org's System Administrator's credentials.
-We recommend that you link Developer Edition orgs with a registered namespace to only a single Dev Hub.
+- a.
+From Setup, enter My Domain in the Quick Find box, then select My Domain. - b.
+Do you see the status as Domain Deployed to Users?
+If not, click Deploy to Users.Log out of your Dev Hub org, then open it again. - Log in to the Developer Edition org in which your namespace is registered using the org's System Administrator's credentials.
 You cannot link orgs without a namespace, sandboxes, scratch orgs, patch orgs, and branch orgs to the Namespace Registry.